Buy a Huge Variety of Trees For Pennsylvania from TN Nursery

 > Redbud (Cercis canadensis)18-20 feet tall, early spring pink-purple flowers.
 Leaves are heart-shaped, yellow in fall.

-Trees not only create beauty, but they also add oxygen to the air and provide relief from the hot summer sun.
+Trees create beauty and add oxygen to the air and provide relief from the hot summer sun.